juliocesar-io/PLA-Net/README.md

 - `PLA-Net`: Ligand Module + Protein Module + PLA-Net trained on the AD dataset.

-Each of them has 101 target proteins models with 4 fold cross-validation.
+Each of them has 102 [targets](./data/targets.md) models with 4 fold cross-validation.
 The folder structure is the following:

 ```bash
 checkpoints/